3 Surprising Facts Most People Don’t Know about Domestic Violence Charges

 2. It’s Not Just Couples

 In other words, you don’t have to be in a romantic relationship with someone to be charged with domestic abuse against them.
 According to Wisconsin law, a domestic abuse charge modifier can be added to an offense against a person with whom you share a domestic relationship.
-A “domestic relationship” means a person who is your spouse or former spouse, an adult with whom you reside or formerly resided, or a person with whom you share a child in common.
+A “domestic relationship” means a person who is your spouse or former spouse, an adult with whom you reside or formerly resided, or a person with whom you share a child.

 If you and your roommate get into an argument over cleaning the kitchen, and during that argument your roommate reasonably believes you’re going to hurt them based on your words or actions, you could be charged with a crime of domestic abuse.